simorgh1/aws-copilot-cd/README.md

 After Copilot initialization or deploy commands, I recommend you to visit your CloudFormation page in the AWS console.
 Copilot creates/uses for each action a dedicated stack using a built-in CloudFormation template which shows the resource creation/update required by that command.

 - `copilot app init`: Creates a stack that includes the administration and execution roles provisioning.
-- `copilot env init`: Includes all related resources for a given environment.
-For example VPC and subnets for 2 availability zones.
+- `copilot env init`: Creates all required resources for a given environment.
+For example VPC and subnets on 2 availability zones.
 - `copilot svc init`: Creates related resources depending on the type of service.
-For example Backend or Load balanced web.
+For example *Backend Service* or *Load Balanced Web Serivce* or *Scheduled Job*.
 - `copilot pipeline init`: Creates a CI/CD pipeline.
 This pipeline asks for including environments in the pipeline, you should add both test and prod environments.
 A release to production will follow only a successful test deployment.

-We selected the service type Load balanced web and Copilot creates the required ECS cluster with all related Task, Service and Task Definition, and a Load balancer.
+We selected the service type Load Balanced Web Service and Copilot creates the required ECS cluster with all related Task, Service and Task Definition, and a Load balancer.
 In the CloudFormation stacks, you could inspect the created/updated resources or inspect resource creation errors.

 Stacks used for creating the environments have [app]-[env] naming and for a service deployment [app]-[env]-[service] naming format.